jtbates/declaranet_scraper/README.md

 ## Installation
 ### Requirements
-You will need [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) installed.
+You will need geckodriver in your search path.